CFO Grantmaking Programs 2013-14

 The mission of the Youth Empowerment Project (YEP) is to empower youth to positively impact their community.
 This is accomplished through education, service, grantmaking, and fundraising.
 The individual chapters offer their own grantmaking opportunities in their communities.
 Please visit the Chapters section of the YEP website for contact information for each group.

-In FY11, the Community Foundation of the Ozarks awarded a record number of scholarships totaling about $760,000 from more than 230 named scholarship funds administered by CFO and its 43 regional affiliate foundations.
+In FY13, the Community Foundation of the Ozarks awarded a record number of scholarships totaling about $1 million from almost 300 named scholarship funds administered by CFO and its 44 regional affiliate foundations.
 Scholarship programs continue to be an important means of giving something back to the community by affording young people the opportunity to pursue a higher education.

 Ripley Butler Clay Fund Grant for the Arts